NVIDIA/DALI/docs/auto_aug/augmentations.rst

 Here is a list of callable :meth:`~nvidia.dali.auto_aug.core._augmentation.Augmentation` instances defined by DALI.
-Note that the ``mag_to_param``, ``param_device`` and ``name`` parameters were ommited from the :py:func:`@augmentation <nvidia.dali.auto_aug.core.augmentation>` decorator listing for simplicity.
+Note that the ``mag_to_param``, ``param_device`` and ``name`` parameters were ommitted from the :py:func:`@augmentation <nvidia.dali.auto_aug.core.augmentation>` decorator listing for simplicity.

 To adjust the range of parameter, use the ``augmentation`` method